fionnmcconville/Automatic-Detection-of-Hate-Speech-Online-Using-BERT/README.md

 3.  **FurtherPretraining.ipynb** - I then feed the fine-tuning data and the pretraining data into a script provided by the original BERT repo to further pretrain their BERT model from it's final checkpoint using the data I assembled in my pre-training notebook as well as the data I will use to fine-tune the model.
 This further pre-training is exactly alike to how the original model was trained; by performing masked language modelling and next sentence prediction on each sequence.

-4. **HatEval_Tensorflow_TPU.ipynb** - Finally I load the pretrained model - whether it is the original BERT model or my further pretrained model, and fine tune it to detect hate speech.
-Currently I have not yet developed my further pretrained model successfully, but I expcet to do so very soon.
-For the moment my model only is being used on the HatEval dataset as I believe it's the most reliable, however I may change this in the future.
+4. **HatEval_Tensorflow_TPU.ipynb** - Finally I load the pretrained model - whether it is a checkpoint from the original BERT model or my further pretrained model, For the moment my model only is being used on the HatEval dataset as I believe it's the most reliable, however I may change this in the future.

 Also present is the notebook file Unsupervised_Data_Augmentation which performs backtranslation on the sequences it is fed, however this has not proven to improve performance.
 I'm keeping it in the repo so I can use it, prove is doesnt improve predictive power and analyse why.